Assassination of Galip Balkar: Assassination

 Galip Balkar died on 11 March in the neurosurgical clinic in Belgrade where he was in critical condition after emergency surgery for two bullet wounds one in the head, the other through the right shoulder to the spine.
 Following the news of the death, President of the Presidency of Yugoslavia Petar Stambolic sent a telegram to Turkish President Kenan Evren expressing his most sincere condolences.
 Prime minister of Yugoslavia Milka Planinc and Foreign Secretary Lazar Mojsov also sent messages of condolence to their Turkish counterparts.
-Balkars body was flown to Ankara aboard a special aircraft and the funeral was held there on the 15 March.
+Balkar's body was flown to Ankara aboard a special aircraft and the funeral was held there on the 15 March.
 Commenting on the events, Yugoslav news agency Tanjug emphasized the deep indignation evoked throughout Yugoslavia by the assassination attempt and Yugoslavia's condemnation of terrorism.

 Balkar's death brought to 26 the number of Turks slain in the previous 10 years.
 More than 300 people had been wounded and 35 others killed since the mid-70s.
 Only days prior to the shooting, Greek Armenians were quoted in the Athenian newspaper Akropolis as saying, "we are going to bring Turkey to her knees by shooting her best diplomats.”
 Turkey called on Western governments for help in preventing attacks on Turkish diplomats by radical Armenian groups.
 On 14 April 1983, the Armenian Patriarch of Istanbul appealed to Armenians around the world to fight against "those Armenians who have made a black stain on the race."
 Patriarch Shnork Kaloustian and other Armenian religious and lay leaders took part in a march to the central Taksim Square, where they observed a minute's silence in memory of the 26 Turkish diplomats and aides killed by Armenian extremists in the previous decade.